Kayli/logspub/logic-fallacies.md

   - trivializing: making the victim believe their thoughts or needs are unimportant
   - forgetting and denial: pretending to forget things that have really occurred

+- hero culture
+  - one gets a good rating for fighting a fire
+  - if you do it right the first time, you are invisible
+    - the result is visible, can be quantified, you satisfied the requirements, that is your job, boring
+  - mess it up, and correct is later, you become a hero [^2]

+- extracting forgiveness [^3]
+  - trying to convince a target that
+    - not forgiving will backfire on the unforgiving individual
+    - lack of forgiveness shows a moral deficiency

 ## woo-woo mindset